c-kick/DOMule/README.md

 # DOMule
 A dynamic, DOM-driven frontend JavaScript module loader

-DOMule is a flexible [ES6 moduling](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) compact framework for dynamic frontend script loading, designed around the principle that scripts can be tied directly to the elements they operate on.
-By allowing DOM nodes to specify their own JavaScript dependencies, it reduces the need for complex build processes and optimizes load times.
-This approach ensures that only the necessary scripts are loaded, either immediately or as elements become visible, creating a responsive and maintainable development environment for modern web applications.
+DOMule is a compact, DOM-driven module loader that dynamically ties [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) to the elements they enhance, reducing build complexity and improving performance.
+By allowing each element to specify its own script-dependencies, it minimizes the need for manual script management and ensures only the necessary code is loaded, either immediately or as elements enter the viewport.
+This approach creates a highly responsive and maintainable development environment ideal for modern web applications.

 The core system revolves around the `hnl.dynamicimports` and `hnl.eventhandler` modules, that each have their own dependencies.
 These dependencies are mainly stored in the `hnl.domscanner`, `hnl.helpers`, `hnl.logger` and `hnl.debounce` modules.
 Basic instructions for use are described [below](#instructions-for-use).